 Doubtful (Class D): Debtors with commercial loans in this category demonstrate characteristics that make it doubtful that the loan will be recovered.
 Although recovery is doubtful, if there is a reasonable possibility that the creditworthiness of the debtor might improve in the near future, it is appropriate to categorize the loan as Class D. These loans are distinguished from Class E loans by the requirement that the debtor remain in operation, generate cash flow, and make payments on the loan, even if the payments are less than those required by the contract.
 Commercial loans are categorized as Class D if payments are between 121 and 365 days past-due.
-Consumer and micro-business loans are categorized as Class D when payments are between 61 and 120 days past-due.
+Consumer and micro-business loans are categorized as Class D when payments are between 120 and 120 days past-due.
+Residential mortgage loans are categorized as Class D when payments are between 121 and 365 days past-due.

 Loss credits (Class E): Commercial loans or credits are categorized as Class E if the loans are considered unrecoverable or for any other reason the loans should not appear on our books as an asset based on the originally contracted terms.
 Commercial loans are categorized as Class E when payments are more than 365 days past-due.
-Consumer and micro-business loans are categorized as Class E when payments are more than 120 days past-due.
+Consumer and micro-business loans are categorized as Class E when payments are more than 365 days past-due.
 Residential mortgage loans are categorized as Class E when payments are more than 365 days past-due.